stemoutreach/PathfinderBot/Robot_Capabilities/Mecanum_Drive_Guide.md

-# 🚗 PathfinderBot Mecanum Drive Guide
+# 🚗 Mecanum Drive Guide

 `mecanum.py` provides the **`MecanumChassis`** class that lets you drive the robot in any direction (omnidirectional) and rotate in place using four mecanum wheels.